 The VANS Mentorship Program’s mandate is to pair established artists with emerging artists (not necessarily young artists, but those at the beginning of their artistic careers) to take part in a ten-month long mentorship.
-The Mentorship Program assists visual artists to fine tune artistic practices through technical assistance, studio visits and discussion between mentors and apprentices.
 Over the course of the program, mentors and apprentices will meet one-on-one, at least once a month, and three times as a group.

 The mentors may be asked to provide support in any one or more of the following areas: proposal development for exhibition in public galleries or artist-run centres, grant writing assistance, artist statement development, documentation of work, technical advice, skills development, critiques of work, research assistance, and thematic development of work, networking, budgeting, organizational tips, and creative brainstorming.

-Apprentices: Christine Waugh, Wes Johnston, and Judy Arsenault have been selected for this year’s program.
-Apprentices have been individually paired with established artists and mentors, Steve Higgins, Ilan Sandler, and Janice Leonard for a 10-month mentorship, beginning in October.
+- Apprentices: Christine Waugh, Wes Johnston, and Judy Arsenault had been selected for this year’s program.
+Apprentices were individually paired with established artists and mentors, Steve Higgins, Ilan Sandler, and Janice Leonard for a 10-month mentorship, beginning in October.
 Read more about this year’s program participants.

-- Apprentices: Anne MacMillan, Natalie Boterman, and William Robinson had been selected for this years program.
-Apprentices have been individually paired with established artists and mentors, Peter Dhykhuis, Ariella Pahlke and Bob Bean for a 10-month mentorship, beginning in September.
+- Apprentices: Anne Macmillan, Natalie Boterman, and William Robinson had been selected for this years program.
+Apprentices were individually paired with established artists and mentors, Peter Dykhuis, Ariella Pahlke and Bob Bean for a 10-month mentorship, beginning in September.
 Read more about this year’s program participants.

-- Apprentices: Raina McDonald, Leslie Menagh and Chantal Tardiff have been selected .
+- Apprentices: Raina McDonald, Leslie Menagh and Chantal Tardiff have been selected.
 They have been paired with Dawn MacNutt, Sarah Maloney, and Ilan Sandler for a 10-month mentorship.
-The VANS Mentorship exhibition took place at Eyelevel Gallery from August 12-21st, 2010.
+The VANS Mentorship exhibition took place at Eyelevel Gallery from August 12 – 21, 2010.

 - Apprentices: Nicholas Johnson, Terry Drahos and Scott Saunders were selected and were paired and supported by their individual mentors Nancy Stevens, Susan Wood, and Craig Leonard for a 10-month mentorship.
-The exhibition took place at Anna Leonowens Gallery from June 2nd-6th, 2009.
+The exhibition took place at Anna Leonowens Gallery from June 2 -6, 2009.

 - For the inaugural year of VANS Mentorship Program, 3 emerging artists and 3 senior artists were selected by a Selections Committee of artists and art educators from 40 applications submitted by artists from across the province.
 Mentors and Apprentices worked together over a period of 8 months.
 This year’s Apprentices are: Kate MacLeod, photographer, Barbara Schmeisser, sculptor, and Miya Turnbull, 3D/Installation.
 They worked with Mentors: Rose Adams, painter, Richard Mueller, glass & installation artist, and Glynis Humphrey, installation artist.